-She returned from her travels and started her career in the Oregon wine scene in 2011 with a focus on sales and distribution.
+In 2011 she began her career in Oregon wine with a focus on sales and distribution.
 After working for notable Oregon wineries such as Troon Vineyard, Brooks, Black Walnut Inn & Vineyard, and most recently as coordinator of the Evenstad Center for Wine Education at Linfield, she is thrilled to join the dynamic Raptor Ridge winery team.

 Chelsea is active student of wine and holds her masters in classical vocal performance from Arizona State.
 Currently, she is owner-operator of Trousseau Boutique in Dayton, serves on the board of Women in Wine: Fermenting Change, and is involved on the steering committee of Assemblage Symposium.
 She has a deep love for the Pacific Northwest and is committed to educating and uplifting the next generation of wine drinkers through gracious hospitality and connecting wine, food, culture, and the arts throughout Oregon.

 To read: Stamped from the Beginning, Ain’t I a woman, The New Jim Crow, Freedom is a Constant Struggle